rivm-syso/SimpleBox/README.md

 SimpleBox4.0-plastic is a variant of the SimpleBox model, which is designed such that it simulates the specific environmental behaviour of nano- and micromaterials, plastics in particular.
 The model is based on SimpleBox4nano which added three particulate chemical species to the dissolved species already included in SimpleBox.
 SimpleBox4.0-plastic calculates mass flows of nano- and microplastics (NMP) by simultaneously solving mass balance equations for 4 different chemical species for each environmental compartment in the model.

 ## Method
-SimpleBox4plastic is based on SimpleBox4nano (Quik et al. 2022, submitted).
-Further documentation on SimpleBox4nano is also available [here](http://rivm.nl/en/Documents_and_publications/Scientific/Scientific_Articles/2014/april/Multimedia_Modeling_of_Engineered_Nanoparticles_with_SimpleBox4nano_Model_Definition_and_Evaluation).
+SimpleBox4plastic is based on SimpleBox4nano (Quik et al. 2023).
+Further documentation on SimpleBox4nano is also available [here](https://doi.org/10.1021/es500548h)).

 ## Model code